-- Active duty service members
+- Active-duty service members

-- Family members
+- Military family members

 - Over 3+ hours of recorded videotape interviews with the following experts:

-- Master Chief Petty Officer Frede
+- Master Chief Petty Officer Pat Frede, U.S. Navy

 - Duane France, MA, MBA, LPC, Executive Director, Colorado Veteran's Health and Wellness Agency.
 Director of Veteran Services, Family Care Center, Colorado Springs.
 Founder and Host of Head Space and Timing.
 Author of "Combat Vet Don't Mean Crazy: Veteran's Mental Health in Post-Military Life.